kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 - Injects router fields
 - Loads application manifests

 The console displays a message that “Listening at http://localhost:8080.”
-At this stage, do not copy the URL and open on any browser, instead, proceed with the next installation step.
+At this stage, do not copy the URL and open it on any web browser, instead, proceed with the [next installation step](#Create-a-directory).

-> Note: Press **Ctrl+C** and type Y to stop the dev-host and proceed with the next installation step.
+> Note: Press **Ctrl+C** and type **Y** to stop the dev-host and proceed with the [next installation step](#Create-a-directory).

 ###  3. Create a directory ###
 Once you installed the Poseidon-dev-host, the next step is to create an empty directory in your local folder, execute the following command to create a directory: